Email FacebookTwitterMenu burgerClose thin

 North Dakota

-Taxed as income (with a deduction allowed of 40% of capital gains income) and the rate reaches 2.50%.
+In North Dakota, capital gains are taxed as income (with a deduction allowed of 40% of capital gains income).
+The rate reaches a maximum of 2.50%.

 Ohio